Tekn-drive/Arnoldizer/README.md

 The third option is used to exit the app:

 ![5](https://user-images.githubusercontent.com/89509753/224959588-495b7c15-1140-4b6b-936c-3644ca574441.png)

-The special arithmetic operation used to generate is multiplying the number formed by the 3 last digits of the Arnold ID by 15 and divide it by 6.
-It is done in the arnoldEncrypt method which takes the Arnold ID as its input.

 Example: the randomly generated Arnold ID is "JA521" therefore the number obtained from the ID is 521.